clvarley/logger/README.md

 The currently implemented log types are:

-### ConsoleLogger
+### StderrLogger

-Basic logger that simply prints log messages straight to the console using echo statements.
+Basic logger that prints messages directly to the STDERR stream.

+As most implementations of STDERR have no concept of priority levels, all the methods of this class have the same behaviour.

 ### FileLogger